LD-89/ThreatScanner/README.md

 -

 Run the script with python interpreter.

 Use Command Line Interface to get the results.

+!Important - Be sure to set your API keys in the environment file.

 Available commands:
 - get_sources [limit: optional, default=100]